richsalz/nomcom-changes/draft-rsalz-gih-nomcom-2years.md

 # LLC Considerations

-The LLC is requested to provide free registration for the NomCom Chair and the voting volunteers for the November meeting as that is when most of the candidate interviews are done.
+The LLC is requested to provide free registration for the NomCom Chair (and only the current Chair) and the voting volunteers for the November meeting as that is when most of the candidate interviews are done.